 Amy Ladd, Lucky Ladd Farms, Eagleville, TN

-Amy Ladd with her husband Jason own and operate Lucky Ladd Farms in the community of Eagleville, Tennessee where they are involved in agritourism and farm direct marketing.
+Amy Ladd with her husband Jason owns and operate Lucky Ladd Farms in the community of Eagleville, Tennessee where they are involved in agritourism and farm direct marketing.
 What began as a hobby has quickly evolved into Tennessee’s largest petting farm and a premier agritourism destination for thousands of families in Middle Tennessee each year.
-Amy’s professional experience also includes working with agritourism, farm direct marketing and value-added producers in the areas of business development and marketing during her tenure with the University of Tennessee, Center for Profitable Agriculture.
+Amy’s professional experience also includes working with agritourism, direct farm marketing, and value-added producers in the areas of business development and marketing during her tenure with the University of Tennessee, Center for Profitable Agriculture.
 Amy received a B.S. degree in Business Administration in 2002 and went on to complete her M.B.A. in 2005, both from Middle Tennessee State University.
-Amy shared the following sentiments when joining the NAFDMA Farmers Inspired Board, “This organization has been a key factor in the success of our business.
+Amy shared the following sentiments when joining the NAFDMA farmers inspired Board, “This organization has been a key factor in the success of our business.
 The relationships we have made and information we have yielded through our participation over the years has been invaluable.
 I believe in paying it forward and would love the opportunity to not only help this organization grow but also to serve as a mentor to other startup operations.”